 Consider increasing 401(k) contributions and other simple year-end tax strategies

-Beyond COVID-19 implications for taxpayers, several other top tax-planning strategies endure from year to year.
-These include hiking contributions you make to employer-sponsored retirement plans and other tax-deferred retirement accounts that are taken out of your paycheck before taxes, helping lower your taxable income.
-If your employer matches your contributions, increasing your 401(k) contributions can help you avoid leaving free money on the table.
+Several top tax-planning strategies endure from year to year.
+These include increasing contributions you make to employer-sponsored retirement plans and other tax-deferred retirement accounts that are taken out of your paycheck before taxes, helping to potentially lower your taxable income.
+If your employer matches your contributions, increasing your 401(k) contributions to their match limit can help you avoid leaving “free money” on the table.

-With traditional IRAs, contributions are typically made with pretax dollars and can grow tax free.
+With traditional individual retirement accounts (IRAs), contributions are typically made with pretax dollars and can grow tax deferred.
 However, withdrawals are usually fully taxable.
 With a Roth IRA, money is contributed with after-tax dollars, so you can take “qualified distributions” that are tax free.

 Make sure you’re timely about submitting FSA expenses by the end of the year, unless your FSA allows you to roll funds to the next year (check with your employer to verify).
-An FSA allows you to set aside tax-free money to pay for certain out-of-pocket health care costs.
+An FSA allows you to set aside pre-tax money to pay for qualified out-of-pocket health care costs.
 Typically, the funds are a “use it or lose it” proposition with a deadline of December 31.

 Spending these funds doesn’t directly lower your taxes, but remember, the purpose of the FSA is to provide tax savings when you contribute.
 If you don’t spend the funds, you lose not only the tax benefit, but the funds set aside as well.
 FSAs can apply to a broad array of expenses, though the IRS can change what expenses qualify.

-Any losses from selling stocks, bonds, or mutual funds can be used to offset taxable capital gains, a practice known as tax-loss harvesting.
-The size of the potential benefit from tax-loss harvesting depends on your income level and the amount of your short- and long-term capital gains (minus any current losses you may have already realized, or any losses carried forward from other years).
+Losses from selling stocks, bonds, or mutual funds can potentially be used to offset taxable capital gains, a practice known as tax-loss harvesting.
+The size of the potential benefit from tax-loss harvesting depends on your income level and the amount of your short- and long-term capital gains (minus any current losses you may have already realized or any losses carried forward from other years).

 Charitable giving is one possible offset to the tax implications of a Roth conversion.
-Although a Roth conversion may increase your income, charitable contributions have the opposite effect, if you can take the deduction.
-It’s also possible to combine tax-loss harvesting and charitable contributions.
+Although a Roth conversion may increase your taxable income, charitable contributions can have the opposite effect, if you can take the deduction.
+It may be possible to combine tax-loss harvesting and charitable contributions.

-If your total deductions exceed the standard deduction, and therefore don’t justify itemizing, consider “bunching” deductions, particularly in categories where you have to cross a minimum threshold.
+If your total itemized deductions don’t exceed the standard deduction, consider “bunching” deductions, particularly in categories where you have to cross a minimum threshold.

 For example, you might decide to bunch your deductions on alternating years, meaning you’d take the standard deduction one year.
 Then, the next year, if you managed the timing of your purchases carefully, you’d likely surpass the standard deduction.
 You could also bunch charitable contributions by increasing donations in the years you plan to itemize and decreasing them in the years you plan to take the standard deduction.